oddlama/gentoo-install/README.md

 The installer should be able to run without any user supervision after partitioning, but depending on the current state of the gentoo repository you might need to intervene in case a package fails to emerge.
 The critical commands will ask you what to do in case of a failure.

+Here is an outline of the steps that are carried out:

 1. Partition disks (supports gpt, raid, luks)
 1. Download and cryptographically verify the newest stage3 tarball